hsf-training/hsf-training-matplotlib/_episodes/04-higgs-search.md

 keypoints:
 - In High-energy physics, histograms are used to analyze different data and MC distributions, using Matplotlib that is an important tool.
 ---
+In this episode, we will go through a first HEP analysis where you will be able to apply your knowledge of matplotlib and learn something new.

 As we mentioned before the goal is to reveal the decay of the Standard Model Higgs boson to two Z bosons and subsequently to four leptons
 (H->ZZ->llll), this is called as a "golden channel".

-For this tutorial we will use the ATLAS data collected during 2016 at a center-of-mass energy of 13 TeV, equivalent to 10fb⁻¹ of integrated luminosity.
+For this tutorial we will use the [ATLAS data](http://opendata.atlas.cern/samples-13tev/) collected during 2016 at a center-of-mass energy of 13 TeV, equivalent to 10fb⁻¹ of integrated luminosity.
 Here we will use the available 4 leptons final state samples for simulated samples (Monte Carlo "MC") and data, that after a selection, we will reveal a narrow invariant mass peak at 125 GeV, the Higgs.

 First we need to import numpy and the `matplotlib.pyplot` module under the name `plt`, as usual: